cglavin50/pdf-summarizer-cli/README.md

 # pdf-summarizer-cli

 A CLI tool written in Python to summarize PDF's text.
-Uses Python's PyPDF package to open and extract the text, and LangChain to use OpenAI's GPT-3.5 Turbo model for the backing LLM.
-Refine-chaining is used to minimize information loss and maximize correctness of summaries.
+Showcases LangChains map-reduce and refine chaining schemes to summarize longer pieces of text when stuffing isn't an option.

 ## To Do